MatthewJDavis/matthewjdavis.github.io/_posts/2019-04-28-tagging-unnamed-ec2-volumes-powershell.md

 ![Select iam role for the lambda](/images/aws-lambda-volume-tagging/select-iam-role.png)

+I did run into errors publishing a couple of times and had to restart my PowerShell Core session and try again.

 Once the lambda has been published, you will see it in the AWS console.

 ![Lambda published to the aws console](/images/aws-lambda-volume-tagging/lambda-console.png)